PieBru/ai_engineer/.aie_rules/520_database.md

 - Use proper migrations
 - Implement proper versioning
 - Handle errors properly
+- Write clear and comprehensive documentation for the database schema and any complex queries or stored procedures.
 - Document schema properly
 - Monitor database health

+## Data Integrity
+- Enforce data integrity using constraints (NOT NULL, UNIQUE, CHECK, FOREIGN KEY).
+- Use transactions to ensure atomicity of operations.
+- Implement validation at the application layer in addition to database constraints.